Pang Tee Pow

 Pang Tee Pow (c.
 1928 – 15 November 1977) was a Singaporean civil servant and former chairman of the Housing and Development Board between 1969 and 1970.
 From 1966 to 1970, Pang was also the chairman of the Central Provident Fund Board.

 Early life and education

-Pang attended Raffles Institution, and obtained a Senior Cambridge in 1949.
+Pang Tee Pow attended Raffles Institution, and obtained a Senior Cambridge in 1949.
 He then joined the Singapore Civil Service as a laboratory assistant.
 In August 1950, Pang was promoted and became a labour inspector in the Labour Department.

 On 26 January 1951, Pang was awarded a government scholarship to study at the University of Malaya.
 In October 1955, he graduated with a Bachelor of Arts in economics.

 In September 1975, together with J. Y. Pillay, Pang attended the 13-week Advanced Management Program at Harvard University.

 Career

 Early career

 Upon graduation, Pang joined the administrative service in the Singapore Civil Service, serving as the assistant commissioner for labour.
 During his tenure, Pang represented Singapore at numerous International Labour Organisation conferences.

 In September 1959, Pang was transferred from the Prime Minister's Office to the Ministry of Home Affairs to serve as an administrative officer.
 In October 1959, Pang was also appointed as a registrar of citizens and an assistant registrar of societies.
 In the next month, Pang requested 15 societies thought to have ceased operations to proof their existence.

 In April 1960, Pang was appointed as acting deputy deputy controller of immigration.
 In October 1961, he was promoted to registrar of societies.
 On 26 December 1961, Pang succeeded Kok Ah Loy as commissioner for the Ministry of Labour.
 In January 1962, during a strike by the union of the Oversea-Chinese Banking Corporation, Pang invited both the bank management and the union representatives for talks to settle the dispute and end the strike.
 In February 1962, Pang was appointed by Chief Justice Alan Rose to be a commissioner of oaths.

 In May 1963, Pang was appointed by Chief Justice Wee Chong Jin to chair a committee of inquiry to probe into the conversion of daily-rated government employees to a monthly-rated scale.
 A year later, in May 1964, the committee published an interim report, and recommended the government to implement a wage revision for daily-rated government employees as soon as possible.